digitalartlab/get-started/README.md

 ### CI/CD
 We use GitHub Actions for CI/CD.
 Services like Vercel and Digital Ocean App Platform have built-in support for GitHub Actions.

+### Authentication
+- *CKC Account* is the single sign-on service that we use for customer facing authentication.
+It's built on [Auth0](https://auth0.com/).
+- [Azure Active Directory](https://azure.microsoft.com/en-us/services/active-directory/) is the single sign-on service that we use for internal authentication.

 ## Resources
 - [TypeScript](https://www.typescriptlang.org/)